jogonba2/synthetic-personas/README.md

 # Introduction
-Code and results for the paper *Beyond Words: How LLMs Mirror Human Needs and Values*
+Code and results for the paper *Beyond Words: How LLMs Mirror Human Needs and Values Generating Synthetic Data*

-To be sent to Big Data & Society
+Sent to Big Data & Society